tloen/tloen.github.io/_posts/2022-12-22-ruler-and-minister.md

 and the CEO's only job is to tame this beast with the consistent application of standards, rewards, and punishments.

-There are innumerable good examples of this in business textbooks, so here's a bad one.
+There are many good examples of this in business textbooks, so here's a bad one.
 I recently heard an account of a deal-making business run by a famous founder-investor with a reputation for disagreeableness and operational excellence.